Kevin Hornberger: Other memberships

-Hornberger is married to his wife, Danielle, who currently serves as the county executive of Cecil County.
-Together, they have one child.

 Political positions

 Elections

 Hornberger introduced legislation in the 2020 legislative session to require all vacancies in the Maryland General Assembly to be filled with special elections.
 In 2021, he proposed legislation to reform the state's campaign finance reporting system to include a real-time database.

 Gun control

 Hornberger identifies as "one of the fiercest advocates for the Second Amendment".
 During a debate on legislation to ban firearms on college campuses, Hornberger unsuccessfully introduced an amendment to exempt students or staff members who have concealed carry permits from the bill.
 Following the 2017 Las Vegas shooting, Hornberger voted in favor of legislation to ban bump stocks in Maryland, a vote which he later called "one of the toughest votes I've ever had to make".
-During a debate on legislation that prohibited life without parole sentences for juvenile offenders, Hornberger introduced an amendment that would exempt people "convicted of a crime involving the possession or discharge of a firearm inside a school building or a conspiracy to commit a crime involving a firearm inside a school building", which was rejected by a vote of 51-83.
+During a debate on legislation that prohibited life without parole sentences for juvenile offenders, Hornberger introduced an amendment that would exempt people "convicted of a crime involving the possession or discharge of a firearm inside a school building or a conspiracy to commit a crime involving a firearm inside a school building", which was rejected by a vote of 51–83.